velara3/WebApp/README.md

    versionLabelSelector: string = "#versionLabel";
    defaultCSS: string = ... // default css. in sub classes append your own rather than overwrite
 ```
+---
+Startup Options

-The startup options type allows you to configure what options are enabled when creating your class.
+The startup options allows you to configure what options are enabled when creating your class.

 ```
 export type StartOptions =  {
-   startWith?: string, /* a method to call after the class is created */
+   startWith?: string, /* a method to call after the class is created. note: start is always called first. default null */
-   addStyles: boolean, /* adds the basic styles needed for some functionality */
+   addStyles: boolean, /* adds the basic styles needed for some functionality. default true */
-   bindProperties: boolean /* binds the class members to the class for the this keyword */ }
+   bindProperties: boolean /* binds the class members to the class for the this keyword. default true*/ }

 BaseClass.startWhenRead(MyClass, {addStyles: true});
 ```

 ---
 Errors

-Property 'contentLoaded' in type 'AddItemClass' is not assignable to the same property in base type 'BaseClass'.
+Property 'start' in type 'MyClass' is not assignable to the same property in base type 'BaseClass'.
   Type '() => void' is not assignable to type '() => Promise<void>'.
     Type 'void' is not assignable to type 'Promise<void>'.

 Make sure the methods you override match the signiture of the method you are overriding.
 In the error above instead of using:

 ```
+// incorrect
-content(): void {
+start(): void {

 }

-// use
+// correct
-override async contentLoaded() {
+override async start() {

 }
 ```